The Tears of Things

 Eco-philosopher and activist, Macy champions environmental sustainability and the “Work That Reconnects,” blending spirituality and science to address ecological crises while inspiring resilience and collective action for a sustainable future.

-Receive a FREE Study Guide When You Pre-Order The Tears of Things
+Receive a FREE Reader’s Guide When You Order The Tears of Things

-Reframe your faith by encountering the Hebrew prophets in a new and relevant way with The Tears of Things Study Guide.
-This digital guide (downloadable PDF) comes free with every pre-order and will be delivered when the book is released.
+Reframe your faith by encountering the Hebrew prophets in a new and relevant way with The Tears of Things Reader’s Guide.
+This digital guide (downloadable PDF) comes free with every order.
 Grow your contemplative practice while exploring paradoxical concepts from scriptures, such as collective evil, systemic injustice, and the “alchemy of tears.”
+Fill out this form to download your complimentary copy.

 Exploring the Prophetic Path